Cecilia-Carmignoto/MicroC_pipeline/README.md

 gunzip mm39.fa.gz \
 bgzip mm39.fa.gz
 ```
+Index the genome:

 ```
 samtools faidx mm39.fa.gz \
 cut -f1,2 mm39.fa.gz.fai > mm39.genome \
 bwa index mm39.fa.gz
 ```
-If the reference genome and the other files are already present somewhere external to the  image you can, while building it do
+If the reference genome and the other files are already present somewhere external to the  image you can, while building the image mount the directory:
 ```
 docker run -it --rm -v /Users/cecilia.carmignoto/references:/references --platform linux/amd64 microc
 ```